SAIRAJGUPTA22/Unravel-Project/overview.md

 # Unravel Project

-This project is a Python-based news aggregation pipeline that collects, parses, and stores the latest articles from two leading travel industry news sources: **Skift** and **PhocusWire**.
+This project is a Python based news aggregation pipeline that collects, parses, and stores the latest articles from two leading travel industry news sources: **Skift** and **PhocusWire**.
 Its primary goal is to maintain an up-to-date, deduplicated repository of travel news for streamlined access and analysis.

 ## 1. Data Sources